Theodore Schultz: Human capital theory

+Agricultural Development Theory

+One of Theodore Schultz's major contributions to economic theory is his theory outlined in his book Transforming Traditional Agriculture which was published in 1964.
+This theory combats a popular thought at the time held among development economists that the unwillingness of farmers of poor underdeveloped countries to innovate and expand their agricultural sectors was an irrational decision.
+Schultz argued that the farmers in these poor underdeveloped countries are making the most rational decision to not innovate or expand the agricultural sector because of high taxes and artificially low agriculture prices set by their governments.
+Schultz stated that in these poor underdeveloped countries resources were already being perfectly allocated and agriculture was already efficient.
+Despite these two things farmers in these countries were still poor, so the only solution to this problem was the transformation of their traditional agriculture system.
+Schultz argued that the best change to make for these poor underdeveloped countries to make was to replace all old inputs with new more profitable inputs.
+He stated the best way to do this was with a market approach where farmers were left free to decide which changes in the factors of production would be made.
+With this approach they would be free to try out any new innovations in technology and change in crops they decide to grow in pursuit of profits with very limited government intervention.

 Nobel Memorial Prize in Economic Sciences

-Schultz was awarded the Nobel Prize jointly with Sir William Arthur Lewis for his work in development economics, focusing on the economics of agriculture.
+Schultz was awarded the Nobel Prize jointly with Sir William Arthur Lewis in 1979 for his work in development economics, focusing on the economics of agriculture.
 He analyzed the role of agriculture within the economy, and his work has had far reaching implications for industrialization policy, both in developing and developed nations.
 Schultz also promulgated the idea of educational capital, an offshoot of the concept of human capital, relating specifically to the investments made in education.

 Family and personal life

 Schultz married Esther Florence Werth (1905–1991) in 1930.
-She was born and raised on a farm near Frankfort, South Dakota of German parents, who encouraged her to pursue schooling.
-Werth was the first in her family to attend college, receiving a bachelor's degree in commercial science from South Dakota State College in Brookings in 1927, and subsequently worked as a school teacher in Waubay, South Dakota from 1927 to 1929 and then in Gregory, South Dakota from 1929 to 1930.
+She was born and raised on a farm near Frankfort, South Dakota, of German parents, who encouraged her to pursue schooling.
+Werth was the first in her family to attend college, receiving a bachelor's degree in commercial science from South Dakota State College in Brookings in 1927, and subsequently worked as a school teacher in Waubay, South Dakota, from 1927 to 1929 and then in Gregory, South Dakota, from 1929 to 1930.
 Werth shared Schultz's background in agriculture and commitment to ideals of education and economic development, and throughout his career worked as a primary editor of his published works.
 In his Nobel Prize Lecture, he acknowledged her contributions thus: "I am also indebted to my wife, Esther Schultz, for her insistence that what I thought was stated clearly was not clear enough."
 The couple was survived by two daughters and one son.